bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 From the elf's cloak, he drew out a small tube.

 "I have visited some of these snobs you speak of." he said as he started to open the tube.
-"I have been trying to locate the best to contract, and most of those I visited named you two as *the* best at your job."
+"I have been trying to locate the best to contract, and most of those I visited named you two as *the* best at the job."

 From the tube he pulled out a scroll which he handed to Yurgunn.